UCF-ELLE/ELLE-Website-API/docs/api/pasta.md

         - mc2Options (list of strings, optional)
         - displayName (string, optional)
     - **Returns:**
-        - If successful:
-            - Status Code: 200
-            - Content: Message confirming update and updated question frame data
+        - JSON object containing a success message and the details of the updated question frame.
-        - If invalid user:
-            - Status Code: 401
-            - Content: Error message
-        - If an error occurs:
-            - Status Code: 500
-            - Content: Error message

 4. `DELETE`

     - Deletes a question frame from the database table.
     - **Headers:**
         - Authorization: JWT token
-    - **Query Parameters:**
+    - **Params:**
         - qframeID (int, required): ID of the question frame.
     - **Returns:**
-        - If successful:
-            - Status Code: 200
-            - Content: Message confirming deletion
+        - JSON object containing a success message confirming the deletion of the question frame.
-        - If invalid user:
-            - Status Code: 401
-            - Content: Error message
-        - If an error occurs:
-            - Status Code: 500
-            - Content: Error message

 ### `PastaFrameModule` Class

-**Endpoint:** `/api/pastagame/qframe/all`
+**Endpoint:** `/elleapi/pastagame/qframe/all`

-#### Methods:
+#### Method:

 1. `GET`

     - Returns all the question frames for a specific module.
     - **Headers:**
         - Authorization: JWT token
-    - **Query Parameters:**
+    - **Params:**
-        - moduleID (int, required): ID of the module.
+        - moduleID (int, required): ID of the module for which question frames are requested.
     - **Returns:**
-        - If successful:
-            - Status Code: 200
-            - Content: List of question frame objects
+        - JSON array containing question frame objects for the specified module.
-        - If moduleID is not provided:
-            - Status Code: 400
-            - Content: Error message
-        - If invalid user:
-            - Status Code: 401
-            - Content: Error message
-        - If an error occurs:
-            - Status Code: 500
-            - Content: Error message

 ### `AllPastaModuleResources` Class